jyoung4242/Ex-GOAP-test/goapblog.md

 ### State

 State is the data set conditions that describes the world in which an agent exists.
-For my implementation, an established set of key/value pair data that is used.
+For my implementation, an established set of key/value pair data was used to fuel the simulation.
 A simple example of a world state:

 ```ts
 	world = {